starnight/LoRa/README.md

 # LoRa
 This is a LoRa device driver as a Linux kernel module with file operation interfaces.

+The driver with IEEE 802.15.4 MAC interfaces could be found at the *[master branch](https://github.com/starnight/LoRa)*.

 ## Compatible Chips
 * Semtech SX1276/77/78/79